avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 Karmacoin investors founds are going to be managed on-chain by a vesting mechanism that enables them to pull vested funds according to their vesting schedule.

 ---
-## Summary Allocation KarmaCoin Dev Company
+## Summary Allocation KarmaCoin Foundation
 - A total allocation 250M KCoins of consisting of:
 - 10M KCoins - treasury for contributors allocation.
 - 10M KCoins - bounties rewards pool.